SCHOOL TRIP WORKSHOPS

 Animal Habitats and Adaptation

 By looking closely at some of the uniquely adapted animals that live here at Chessington World of Adventures, students will learn about habitats and the struggles animals face in the wild, along with how they have adapted to live there.
-By the end of this session, students will have been able to create their own animal for a specific environment, using cross-curricular skills like art and science, and will be able to describe how it is adapted and why.

 Learning Outcomes: